Shirshadas24/prototype_ozibook2025/README.md

 ---

-## 🔍 What It Does
+##  What It Does

 This system predicts the **best-fit team** for a project using machine learning and explains its reasoning using SHAP.
 It offers:

-- ✅ Suggested team with confidence
+-  Suggested team with confidence
-- 🔄 Alternate team option
+-  Alternate team option
-- 📊 SHAP-based feature impact explanation
+-  SHAP-based feature impact explanation
-- 🧠 Natural language summary of reasoning
+-  Natural language summary of reasoning
+ > The team was selected due to low complexity, high urgency, .NET skill, and finance domain.

 ---

-## 🧠 Machine Learning Model
+##  Machine Learning Model

 - **Model**: [XGBoost Classifier](https://xgboost.readthedocs.io/en/stable/)
 - **Hyperparameters**: